Cubic interaction vertices for fermionic and bosonic arbitrary spin fields: Introduction

 A few remarks are in order.

-i) Since forms $F_0^\smthree$ \rf{fzerdef}, $B^\smthree$ \rf{eqmas00010}, and $Z$ \rf{eqmas00005} have a smooth massless limit ($\mas \rightarrow 0$), the gravitational interactions of the massive low spin $\half,\frac{3}{2}$ fermionic fields \rf{intvereqmass06f},\rf{intvereqmass07f} have smooth massless limit, as they should.
-These gravitational interactions in the massless limit reduce to the corresponding interactions of the massless spin $\half,\frac{3}{2}$ fermionic fields given in Table I.
+i) Since prefactor $F_0^\smthree$ \rf{fzerdef}, and the forms $B^\smthree$, $Z$ \rf{eqmas00010},\rf{eqmas00005} have a smooth massless limit, $\mas \rightarrow 0$, the gravitational interactions of the massive spin-$\half$, -$\frac{3}{2}$ fermionic fields \rf{intvereqmass06f},\rf{intvereqmass07f} have smooth massless limit, as they should.
+These gravitational interactions in the massless limit reduce to the corresponding interactions of the massless spin-$\half$,-$\frac{3}{2}$ fermionic fields given in Table I.

-ii) Since the form $Q^\smonetwo$ \rf{eqmas00006} does not have a smooth massless limit ($\mas \rightarrow 0$), the gravitational interaction of the massive higher-spin fermionic field \rf{intvereqmass08f} does not admit a sensible massless limit; it is the form $Q^\smonetwo$ that explains why the gravitational interaction of the massive higher spin field does not admit the massless limit.
-Higher derivatives in the gravitational interaction of the massive higher-spin fermionic field are related to the contribution of $Q^\smonetwo$ \rf{eqmas00006} \footnote{ Gauge invariant formulations of the gravitational interaction of massive fields are studied e.g. in \cite{Cucchieri:1994tx}.
-Interesting discussion of various aspects of the massive spin 2 field in gravitational background may be found in \cite{Buchbinder:1999ar,Buchbinder:2000fy}.}.
+ii) Since the form $Q^\smonetwo$ \rf{eqmas00006} does not have a smooth massless limit ($\mas \rightarrow 0$), the gravitational interaction of the massive higher-spin fermionic field \rf{intvereqmass08f} does not admit a sensible massless limit; it is the form $Q^\smonetwo$ that explains why the gravitational interaction of the massive higher-spin field does not admit the massless limit.
+Higher derivatives in the gravitational interaction of the massive higher-spin fermionic field are related to the contribution of $Q^\smonetwo$ \rf{eqmas00006}. \footnote{ Gauge invariant formulations of the gravitational interaction of massive fields are studied e.g. in Ref.\cite{Cucchieri:1994tx}.
+Interesting discussion of various aspects of the massive spin 2 field in gravitational background may be found in Refs.\cite{Buchbinder:1999ar}.}